 (Note: you don’t currently have to be licensed or certified to be a health coach, life coach, career coach, dating coach, etc. You of course should be qualified to talk about what you’re talking about, but there’s no certification requirement.)

 Now that you know who your target audience is and what they need help with, you can create an “offer.”
 Your offer is a product that actually helps solve their problems and brings them closer to the solution/dream situation you’ve figured out they want.

-I recommend only created 1-2 core offers and really focusing on developing, testing, and refining those offers before you create any more.
+I recommend only creating 1-2 core offers and really focusing on developing, testing, and refining those offers before you create any more.